 top of page

-2 Day Halifax Itinerary: The Ultimate Guide to Exploring the City with Kids
+2 Day Halifax Itinerary: a First Time Visitors Guide to Exploring the City with Kids

 Guard from the 78th Highlanders at the Halifax Citadel